 The sales lady came over and chatted me up about the “amazing” St. Tropez Gradual Tan Everyday Tinted Body Lotion*.
 She assured me it’s the best DIY tanning product for lazy amateurs like myself, and next thing I knew, I was 30 bucks poorer and back on the faux glow wagon.

-Let’s break down my first impressions, and see how it lives up to it’s promises.
+Let’s break down my first impressions, and see how it lives up to it’s promises in a full St. Tropez Gradual Tan review.

 (From Sephora’s website)